Impact of Dynamical Charm Quark and Mixed Action Effect on Light Hadron Masses and Decay Constants: Results

 We therefore conclude that the discretization of light-fermion loops in the gauge ensemble has a significant impact on charmonium mass discretization errors.
 Meanwhile, given the much higher statistical precision achievable in the charm sector, the effects of the dynamical charm sea and the choice of gauge action are also non-negligible.

 Predictions for light meson masses and decay constants require non-perturbative renormalization and therefore introduce additional systematic uncertainties.
-In the previous CLQCD study~\cite{CLQCD:2023sdb}, the central values in the \(\overline{\mathrm{MS}}\) scheme were obtained via the RI/MOM scheme, and the difference between the RI/MOM and SMOM results was taken as a systematic uncertainty.
-Benefiting from additional data at three new lattice spacings, we now incorporate an \(\mathcal{O}(a\alpha_s)\) term in the continuum extrapolation, together with a quark-mass-dependent vector current normalization~\cite{CLQCD:2024yyn}, which removes the \(\mathcal{O}(m_q a)\) correction.
+In the previous CLQCD study~\cite{CLQCD:2023sdb}, the central values in the \(\overline{\mathrm{MS}}\) scheme were obtained via the RI/MOM scheme~\cite{Martinelli:1994ty}, and the difference between the RI/MOM and SMOM results was taken as a systematic uncertainty.
+Benefiting from the inclusion of data at three new lattice spacings, we are now able to reliably quantify the systematic uncertainty due to a potential \(\mathcal{O}(a\alpha_s)\) term.
+The renormalization constants obtained for both the CL@CL and CL@HI configurations are presented in the appendix.

-Our final predictions—including quark masses, low-energy constants, pion and kaon decay constants, and other fit parameters—are summarized in Table~\ref{tab:final} for both the \(N_f=2+1\) unitary clover (CL@CL) setup and the \(N_f=2+1+1\) mixed-action (CL@HI) setup.
+Our final predictions--including quark masses, low-energy constants, pion and kaon decay constants, and other fit parameters--are summarized in Table~\ref{tab:final} for both the \(N_f=2+1\) unitary clover (CL@CL) setup and the \(N_f=2+1+1\) mixed action (CL@HI) setup.
 For comparison, the table also includes results from the previous CLQCD study~\cite{CLQCD:2023sdb}, which used a subset of the \(N_f=2+1\) CLQCD ensembles at three lattice spacings.

 As shown in Table~\ref{tab:final}, the updated \(N_f=2+1\) CL@CL results are consistent with those from Ref.~\cite{CLQCD:2023sdb} when the same intermediate renormalization scheme (MOM or SMOM) is used.
-In certain cases, the uncertainties are slightly larger due to the inclusion of the \(a\alpha_s\) term, although the coefficient of the \(a\alpha_s\) dependence in \(f_{\pi}\) exceeds \(2\sigma\) by only a small margin.
-The values of \(m_{l}\), \(m_s\), \(f_{\pi}\), and \(f_K\) obtained via the MOM scheme still deviate from those via the SMOM scheme by approximately \(2\sigma\), while the scheme-independent ratios \(m_s/m_l\) and \(f_K/f_{\pi}\) remain consistent within uncertainties.
+In certain cases, the uncertainties are slightly larger due to the inclusion of systematic uncertainty from possible \(a\alpha_s\) correction.
+The values of \(m_{l}\), \(m_s\), \(f_{\pi}\), and \(f_K\) obtained via the MOM scheme are consistent with those via the SMOM scheme within \(2\sigma\), and the scheme-independent ratio \(m_s/m_l\) is consistent with higher precision.